LucasNew/heco-chain-docs/dev/contract.md

 ![avatar](../images/remix4.jpg)

-And then by `MetaMask` the contract deployemnt transaction can be broadcast to the heco chain.
+And then by `MetaMask` the contract deployemnt transaction can be broadcast to the MMT chain.

 ## Truffle